 Peach leaf curl

-Leaf curl is mainly a disease of peaches and nectarines, though it may also affect almonds and apricots.
+Peach leaf curl is mainly a disease of peaches and nectarines, though it may also affect almonds and apricots.

 It's caused by the fungus Taphrina deformans and occurs wherever peaches and nectarines are grown.
-If not controlled it can seriously weaken trees.
+If not controlled, it can seriously weaken trees.

 Symptoms of peach leaf curl